JujuAdams/Chatterbox/docs/3.0/concept-chatterscript.md

 ### Expressions: <!-- {docsify-ignore} -->

-There are four different types of variable in Yarn: strings, floating-point numbers, booleans, and null.
+There are four different types of variable in ChatterScript: strings, floating-point numbers, booleans, and null.

-Yarn will automatically convert between types.
+ChatterScript will automatically convert between types.
 For example:

 ```chatterscript
 <<if "hi" == "hi">>